rohanmenon96/Kairos/README.md

 ### Installing

 After installing NodeJS and NPM,
-1. Extract the zip file to any folder.
+1. After cloning or downloading, Extract the zip file to any folder.
 2. CD into the folder using the command prompt
 3. type npm install
 4. type npm start